Alecia113/task_1/README.md

 "Category", "Website_name", "Website_URL", "Website_title",
 where the Website_title is a content from the <title></title> tag from the external (related to the catalogue parsed) website Using http://dmoztools.net.

+# Use cmd and python code to implement the function.
+First open cmd. to create the scrapy project